michaelkochub/michaelkochub.github.io/_posts/2016-10-11-sample-post.md

 layout: post
 title: "Sample post"
 date: 2016-10-11
-detail: "Read on to find out!"
+detail: "Read on to find out!
+This might just be good.
+Let's keep typing !!!!!!!"
 ---

 This is an excerpt<!--exp-->